top of page

 • Swelling or puffiness

-Gingivitis usually doesn't cause pain, but it is important to address it early.
-Contact our dental team today to learn more about effective gingivitis treatments in Hamilton.
+Gingivitis (gum disease) usually doesn't cause pain, but it is important to address it early.
+Contact our dental clinic today to learn more about effective gingivitis treatments in Hamilton.

 How Can Gingivitis Be Prevented?